edefikh/grc/README.md

 Replace placeholders like emergency_account@yourdomain.com and ensure your conditions and grants match your organization's requirements.
 Test the policy in a non-production environment before rolling it out to ensure it behaves as expected.
 Always exclude emergency accounts to avoid accidental lockouts.

+#screenlok script
+Steps to Deploy in Microsoft Azure
+Save the Script: Save the above script as Set-ScreenLock.ps1.

+Deploy to Azure-Managed Machines:

+If using Azure Intune, you can deploy this script as a custom script to managed devices:

+In the Azure Portal, navigate to Microsoft Intune > Devices > Scripts > Add.
+Upload the script and assign it to a device group.
+Alternatively, use Azure Automation to execute the script on managed machines:

+Set up a Runbook in Azure Automation and upload the script.
+Assign the Runbook to execute on target VMs.
+Run Locally for Testing:

+To test locally, open PowerShell as an Administrator and run the script.
+Validation
+Check Registry Settings:

+Navigate to HKEY_CURRENT_USER\Control Panel\Desktop using regedit and verify that:
+ScreenSaveTimeOut is 3600.
+ScreenSaveActive is 1.
+ScreenSaverIsSecure is 1.
+Test Lock Behavior:

+Wait for 60 minutes or lock the machine manually to confirm the password is required upon resume.